shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-faq.md

 ---

-# Creative faq in  Microsoft Invest
+# Microsoft Invest - Creative FAQ

+Here are some answers to common questions on creatives.

 ## Why is my creative skewed/truncated?